vetch101/Getting-and-Cleaning-Data/codebook.md

 provider of the data collected values from the accelerometer and gyroscope on 3-axial raw signals of X, Y and Z by time captured at a constant rate of 50 Hz.
-Data captured by time is denoted within the columns in the summarized dataset as "Time.", with the body and gravity data denoted as "Body.", and "Gravity.", respectively, while the X, Y and Z values has "X", "Y" and "Z" in the column name.
-The data captured from the accelerometer and the gyroscope is denoted as "Accelerometer." and "Gyroscope.".
+Data captured by time is denoted within the columns in the summarized dataset as "Time", with the body and gravity data denoted as "Body", and "Gravity", respectively, while the X, Y and Z values has "X", "Y" and "Z" in the column name.
+The data captured from the accelerometer and the gyroscope is denoted as "Accelerometer" and "Gyroscope".
+As with all the following variable names, the variable types are separated by periods (full stops).

 The values were filterd with a median filter, and a 3rd order low pass Butterworth filter with a corner frequency of 20Hz to remove noise.
 The